-The divisor you’ll use is based on the carrier and your rate.
+The divisor you’ll use for the box weight is based on the carrier and your rate.
 We’re taking a look at the divisor you’ll use for measuring the dimensions in inches.
 The divisor is different for centimeters.

 - UPS: the divisor is 139 for daily rates and 166 for retail rates.

 - FedEx: the divisor is 139.

 - USPS:the divisor is 166 and applies to Priority Mail, Priority Mail Express and Non-Lightweight Parcel Select.

 Currently, DIM Weight applies to Priority Mail packages 1 cubic foot or larger shipping to zones 5-9.

 The new policy expands the use of dimensional weight and decreases the divisor.

 After June, USPS will use a divisor of 166 and will apply DIM Weight to all services except First Class package service, Parcel Select Lightweight, and Flat Rate packages. boxes.

 Let’s look at an example using FedEx or UPS’s 139 divisor.